Darkness4/blog/pages/blog/2023-11-08-go-with-portage-and-crossdev/page.md

 ---
 title: Go with Portage and Crossdev, for easy static multi-platform compilation of CGO_ENABLED software.
-description: Wanna statically compile for multi-platform in Go super-easily?
+description: Want to statically compile for multi-platform in Go super-easily?
 Let me introduce Portage, Gentoo's package manager, and Crossdev, Gentoo's solution for cross-compilation.
 ---

 ## Table of contents